rrivera1849/machine-learning/README.md

 ## Papers Read

 ### 2017
+- A Brief Survey of Deep Reinforcement Learning
 - A Deep Convolutional Auto-Encoder with Pooling Unpooling Layers in Caffe
 - A Few Useful Things to Know About Machine Learning
 - CS231n Notes